Lucas04-nhr/HUST-China_2024/wiki/education.md

 > The participating children have signed the relevant agreement accompanied by their parents, authorizing us to use the children's portraits.

+### Life Farm Practice Activities

+On March 12, which coincides with the International Arbor Day, an important festival for advocating green environmental protection, we invited students from the primary School affiliated to Huazhong University of Science and Technology to help them learn the importance of ecological protection in practical actions.
+Through visiting the herbarium, learning about the farmland ecosystem, and planting trees by hand, the whole activity runs through the understanding and care of the natural world, and the spirit of Arbor Day takes root in the hearts of children.